 Largemouth Bass Micropterus salmoides and Bluegill Lepomis macrochirus represent a common, often studied (e.g., Swingle and Smith 1942; Guy and Willis 1990; Shoup and Broderius 2018) sympatric stocking combination in small impoundments of middle and lower latitudes of North America (Smitherman 1975; Novinger and Legler 1978; Brenden and Murphy 2004; Dauwalter and Jackson 2005; Wright and Kraft 2012).
 The Largemouth Bass is a top-level piscivore that is the most sought-after, economically significant, and heavily managed fish in North America (Allen et al. 2008; Carlson and Isermann 2010; Bonvechio et al. 2014; Claussen 2015), attracting nearly 9.6 million anglers in 2016 (USDOI 2018).
 Largemouth Bass and Bluegill are opportunistic feeders that are widespread and highly productive, making them popular sport fish for anglers (Wright and Kraft 2012).

 Fisheries management in small impoundments often involves manipulating population densities to achieve desired growth rates.
 Fish density is typically the object of manipulation because fish populations in these systems often exhibit compensatory density-dependent growth (Swingle and Smith 1942; Gabelhouse 1987; Aday and Graeb 2012) involving intraspecific competition for food and habitat (Heath 1992; Rose et al. 2001).
 Small impoundment managers commonly manipulate densities of Largemouth Bass and Bluegill to obtain “balanced” populations that optimize fish size and production to achieve sustainable harvest for both species (Swingle 1950; Geihsler and Holder 1983; Sammons and Maceina 2005).
-Overharvest of Largemouth Bass was historically one of the most common small impoundment management problems (Funk 1974; Willis et al. 2010), leading to reduced predation on Bluegill and increased Bluegill densities.
+Overharvest of Largemouth Bass was historically one of the most common small impoundment management problems because it reduced predation on Bluegill and increased Bluegill densities (Funk 1974; Willis et al. 2010).
 An overabundance of Bluegill can reduce their growth rate and body condition (Willis et al. 2010) and interfere with Largemouth Bass recruitment via nest destruction (Smith 1976) or consumption of eggs or larvae (Swingle and Smith 1942; Bennett 1970; Swingle 1970; Wright and Kraft 2012).
 Furthermore, juvenile Bluegill and age-0 Largemouth Bass occupy similar habitats, which can increase competition between these species (Zweiacker and Summerfelt 1974; Werner 1977; Kelso 1983; Brenden and Murphy 2004).

 Over the last 30 years, Largemouth Bass anglers across North America have increasingly adopted catch-and-release fishing, which has increased bass densities and caused density-dependent growth reductions in some systems (Quinn 1996; Sammons and Maceina 2005; Wright and Kraft 2012; Bonvechio et al. 2014).
 Largemouth Bass spawn annually at high rates (2000—7000 eggs/lb body weight; Moyle 1976; Laarman and Schneider 2004; Claussen 2015), making them highly vulnerable to overcrowding and density-dependent growth reductions (Aday and Graeb 2012; Wright and Kraft 2012).
 Methods used to regulate Largemouth Bass density and maintain balanced populations with Bluegill include aquatic macrophyte control, fertilization, length limits, recruitment reduction, and fish removal via poisoning or impoundment draining (Swingle and Smith 1942; Eder 1984; Gabelhouse 1987; McHugh 1990).
 However, time and financial limitations can constrain the suitability of these management approaches (Haley et al. 2012), catch-and-release fishing can make length limits less effective for Largemouth Bass (Gabelhouse 1987; McHugh 1990), and common sampling gears (e.g., hook-and-line, electrofishing) are inefficient at capturing age-0 bass to reduce recruitment.
 Moreover, consistent annual recruitment of Largemouth Bass can increase density and intraspecific competition and prevent most individuals from growing to an adequate size (Swingle 1950; Shelton et al. 1979; Allen and Hightower 2010; Aday and Graeb 2012).
 Thus, small impoundment managers across the United States would benefit from the development and enhancement of methods for controlling Largemouth Bass recruitment.